 Try to get fresh, whole turmeric root from your grocery store and cut off and eat a little piece a daily.
-You'll know you're having too much if you feel nauseous so start off with tiny pieces.
-If you can't find the fresh stuff, the next best bet is a liquid extract.
-The third option would be a high quality powder, but you'd have to incorporate it into your cooking.
-Below are our two recomended alternatives to whole Turmeric from top quality sources:
+You’ll know you’re having too much if you feel nauseous so start off with tiny pieces.
+If you can’t find the fresh stuff you can incorporate the powder into your cooking.
+Otherwise get the liquid extract or the pill form.

 If you eat all the right foods and supplement with the best vitamins and minerals money can buy, but you neglect your everyday lifestyle, you will not get the results you’re looking for.
 The following are some easy but crucial things to work on in your day-to-day.

 Sleep is an integral key to your overall well being.
 If you don’t get enough sleep, your body may not have enough energy to properly regulate your hormones.

 The release of stress hormones disrupts your hormones, worsening withdrawal symptoms.
 Even in someone who was never on the pill, stress can cause similar side effects seen in women that are pre-menopausal or have low testosterone.

 Working out reduces stress, helps you sleep, and improves nutrient absorption.
 The right type of exercise can be a significant player in balancing hormones.
 Don’t do lengthy exercise.
 A recent study showed that large amounts of cortisol reduce testosterone levels.
 Cortisone release is most significant past the 30 minute mark of an exercise routine.
 By keeping your workouts short and intense, you can keep cotrisol level low.
 We suggest an intense circuit training routine using heavy weights and good form, 3 times a week.
 If that’s not your cup of tea, yoga is a fantastic exercise alternative for hormone balance.